10 Worst Tire Brands to Avoid at all Cost in 2023

 So, it is imperative to check by yourself and determine if you need new tires or not.

-The followings are the simple ways to check it.
+The following are the simple ways to check it.

 1. Check the Tread Depth

 You can check it with the help of a tread depth gauge.
-If you don’t have it, you can do a traditional penny test to check the depth.
+You can do a traditional penny test to check the depth if you don’t have it.

 You can place a penny upside down in this process and put Lincoln’s head into the tread groove.
 If Lincoln’s head is still visible, it is time to replace your tires.

-On the contrary, if you don’t see the forehead, it is an indication that your tires are pretty good to drive on.
+On the contrary, if you don’t see the forehead, it indicates that your tires are pretty good to drive on.

-If the tread is down to 1/16th of an inch, it becomes unsafe to drive in adverse weather conditions.
+If the tread is down to 1/16th of an inch, driving in adverse weather conditions becomes unsafe.
 Many people prefer to replace the tire.

 2. Check the Tread Wear Bar

 Almost all of the tires sold in the US have tread wear bars.
-These are small raised bars of rubber in the groove of the tire’s tread.
+These are small raised rubber bars in the tire’s tread groove.

-If the tread comes equal to the wear bar, that means the tire is worn.
+If the tread comes equal to the wear bar, the tire is worn.

-You need to replace it with new tires because there is not enough tread depth to evacuate water.
+You need to replace it with new tires because there is insufficient tread depth to evacuate water.
 This tire is very dangerous on wet roads.

-The deeper the grooves, the safer the tires in the snow and on wet roads would be.
+The deeper the grooves, the safer the tires would be in the snow and on wet roads.

 3. Check Uneven tread Wear